gitpod-io/apache-example/README.md

 ## What this does

-* Uses the Dockerfile to configure Apache and XDebug (based on Gitpod Image "workspace-full" which includes PHP)
+* Uses a dockerfile to configure Apache, PHP and XDebug (based on Gitpod image "workspace-full")
-* Runs apache on port 8080
+* Runs apache on port 8080 and serves from "www"
 * Added a custom and minimal apache.conf.
-* Follows the Apache logs in the Gitpod Terminal View via multitail
+* Follows the Apache logs in the Gitpod terminal view via multitail

-## Terminal Commands to try to control Apache
-* `apachectl start` - start Apache Web Server (it's started automatically on workspace launch)
-* `apachectl stop` - stop Apache Web Server
-* `gp open /var/log/apache2/access.log` - Open Apache access.log in Gitpod editor
-* `gp open /var/log/apache2/error.log` - Open Apache error.log in Gitpod editor
-* `multitail /var/log/apache2/access.log -I /var/log/apache2/error.log` - View and follow logs in Terminal
+* If you need a mySQL database you may want to try [!https://github.com/Eetezadi/Gitpod-LAMP](https://github.com/Eetezadi/Gitpod-LAMP)

+## What this does
+* Wait until the preview loads...
+* Text xdebug on the debug_example
+* Use for your own project.